graciellehigino/ms_range_interactions/manuscript.md

 preys displayed similar overlap variations, and species with median and large ranges had higher proportions of occurrences falling into their IUCN range.

-The proportion of GBIF pixels in updated ranges can only be equal to or lower than that of the original ranges, as our analysis removes pixels from the original range and does not add new ones.
+The proportion of GBIF pixels in revised ranges can only be equal to or lower than that of the original ranges, as our analysis removes pixels from the original range and does not add new ones.
 Rather, the absence of a difference between the two types of ranges indicates that no pixels with GBIF observations,